-from 5 to 1280.
-Places-LT is a long-tailed version of the Places dataset [37].
+Datasets.
+We consider three long-tailed recognition datasets, ImageNet-LT [19], Places-LT [19] and iNatrualist18 [28].
+ImageNet-LT is a long-tailed version of ImageNet [4] by sampling a subset following the Pareto distribution with power value $\alpha = 6$.
+It contains 115.8K images from 1000 categories, with class cardinality ranging from 5 to 1280.
+Places-LT is a long-tailed version of the Places dataset [38].
 It contains 184.5K images from 365 categories with class cardinality in [5, 4980]. iNatrualist18 is a long-tailed dataset, which contains 437.5K images from 8141 categories with class cardinality in [2, 1000].
-Following [18], we present classification accuracies for both the entire dataset and three groups of classes: many shot (more than 100 training samples), medium shot (between 20 and 100), and few shot (less than 20 training samples).
+Following [19], we present classification accuracies for both the entire dataset and three groups of classes: many shot (more than 100 training samples), medium shot (between 20 and 100), and few shot (less than 20 training samples).

 Baselines.
-Following [18], we consider three metriclearning baselines, based on the lifted [20], focal [14], and range [35] losses, and one state-of-the-art method, FSLwF [8], for learning without forgetting.
-We also include long-tailed recognition methods designed specifically for these datasets, OLTR [18] and Distill [33], plus the recent state of the art Decoupling method [13].
+Following [19], we consider three metric-learning baselines, based on the lifted [21], focal [15], and range [37] losses, and one state-of-the-art method, FSLwF [8], for learning without forgetting.
+We also include long-tailed recognition methods designed specifically for these datasets, OLTR [19] and Distill [35], plus the recent state of the art Decoupling method [14].
 The model with standard random sampling and end-to-end training is denoted as the Plain Model for comparison.

 Training Details.
-ResNet-10 and ResNeXt-50 [11, 34] are used on ImageNet-LT; ResNet-152 is used on Places-LT; and ResNet-50 is used on iNatrualist18.
+ResNet-10 and ResNeXt-50 [11, 36] are used on ImageNet-LT; ResNet-152 is used on Places-LT; and ResNet-50 is used on iNatrualist18.
 The model is trained with SGD, using momentum 0.9, weight decay 0.0005, and a learning rate that cosine decays from 0.2 to 0.
-Each iteration uses class-balanced and random sampling mini-batches of size 512.
+Each iteration uses classbalanced and random sampling mini-batches of size 512.
 One epoch is defined when the random sampling iterates over the entire training data.
 Under Strong Breadcrumb Sampling, class-balanced sampling is applied in the initial classifier training epochs, when there are not enough previous epochs to back-track.
 Codes are attached in supplementary.